Fuel Hose Assembly Internal Damage - Potential Fuel Leak

 Dear BRP Customer,

-This is also an emission-related recall in accordance with Environment and Climate Change Canada (ECCC).
+This is also an emission-related recall in accordance with the U.S. Environmental Protection Agency (EPA) and the California Air Resources Board (CARB).

 Our records show that you own a potentially affected vehicle.